Mission

 Short Biography

-For over 40 years, she has advocated for Palestinians, Indigenous and displaced peoples, women, Queer/Trans youth in foster care, those affected by HIV/AIDS, and global Queer/Trans communities of color.
+A Tin House alum, she has been awarded the Yalda Award for Poetry as well as nominations for The Pushcart Prize and Best of the Net.
+For over 40 years, she has advocated for Palestinians, Indigenous and displaced peoples, women, queer/trans youth in foster care, those affected by HIV/AIDS, and global queer/trans communities of color.
 She has participated in the Radius of Arab American Writers, Inc.; the National Organization for Women; ACT UP!; and Queer Nation.
 Micaela Kaibni Raen is the creator of Queer Tatreez, a style of visual art and poetics inspired by Indigenous Palestinian embroidery.
-A Tin House Alum, she has been awarded the Yalda Award for Poetry as well as nominations for The Pushcart Prize and Best of the Net.

-Her work has been featured in Bint el Nas; Mizna; Qafiyah Review; Yellow Medicine Review; Noor; Rowayat; Koukash Review; The Poetry of Arab Women; El Ghourabaa; Ask the Night for a Dream: Palestinian Writing from the Diaspora; and Heaven Looks Like Us: Palestinian Poetry.
-With artwork showcased in Resistance at A.R.T./New York and featured by Protea Gallery, her work also appears in publication in The Olive Tree Collection, Chapter House Journal, and Baladi Magazine.
+A Lambda Literary fellow, her work has been featured in Bint el Nas; Mizna; Qafiyah Review; Yellow Medicine Review; Noor; Rowayat; Koukash Review; The Poetry of Arab Women; El Ghourabaa; Ask the Night for a Dream: Palestinian Writing from the Diaspora; and Heaven Looks Like Us: Palestinian Poetry.
+With artwork showcased in Resistance at A.R.T./New York and featured by Protea Gallery, her work also appears in several publications.

 Socials